History of Paris: 17th century

-Louis XIII continued the Louvre project begun by Henri IV by creating the harmonious cour carrée, or square courtyard, in the heart of the Louvre.
+Louis XIII continued the Louvre project begun by Henri IV by creating the cour carrée, or square courtyard.
 His chief minister, the Cardinal de Richelieu, added another important building in the centre of Paris.
 In 1624, he started construction of a grand new residence for himself, the "Palais-Cardinal", now known as the Palais-Royal.
-He began by buying several large mansions located on the Rue Saint-Honoré (next to the then still-existing Wall of Charles V), the (first) Hôtel de Rambouillet and adjacent Hôtel d'Armagnac, then expanding it with an enormous garden (three times larger than the present garden), with a fountain in the centre and long rows of trees on either side.

-In the first part of the 17th century, Richelieu helped introduce a new religious architectural style into Paris that was inspired by the famous churches in Rome, particularly the Church of the Gesù and the Basilica of Saint Peter.
+In the first part of the 17th century, Richelieu helped introduce a new religious architectural style into Paris that was inspired by the famous churches in Rome.
 The first façade built in the Jesuit style was that of the church of Saint-Gervais (1616).
-The first church entirely built in the new style was Saint-Paul-Saint-Louis, on the Rue Saint-Antoine in Le Marais, between 1627–1647.
-It was not entirely in the Jesuit style, since the architects could not resist loading it with ornament, but it was appreciated by Kings Louis XIII and Louis XIV; the hearts of both kings were interred there.
+The first church entirely built in the new style was Saint-Paul-Saint-Louis, on the Rue Saint-Antoine in Le Marais, between 1627 and 1647.

 The dome of Saint Peter's in Rome inspired the dome of the chapel of the Sorbonne (1635–1642) commissioned by Cardinal Richelieu, who was the proviseur, or head of the college.
 The chapel became his final resting place.
 The plan was taken from another Roman church, San Carlo ai Catinari.
 The new style, sometimes called Flamboyant Gothic or French baroque, appeared in many other new churches, including Notre-Dame de Bonne-Nouvelle (1624), Notre-Dame-des-Victoires (1629), Saint-Sulpice (1646), and Saint-Roch (1653).
 The largest project in the new style was Val-de-Grâce, built by Anne of Austria, the widow of Louis XIII.
 Modeled after the Escorial in Spain, it combined a convent, a church, and royal apartments for the widowed queen.
 One of the architects of Val-de-Grâce and several of the other new churches was François Mansart, most famous for the sloping roof that became the signature feature of the buildings of the 17th century.